 The Administrator, admin for short, is the principal user in WordPress.
-As the admin, you can do everything: install and deactivate a plugin, add and delete posts, etc. Other tasks an admin role can perform include:
+As the admin, you can do everything: install and deactivate plugins and themes, add and delete posts, etc. Other tasks an admin role can perform include:

 - Add other users

-- Manage the user role and access of other users
+- Manage the specific user role and access of other users

 - Alter site identity.
 For example, changing the title and logo of the website

 WordPress automatically assigns the administrator role after installation.
 WordPress allows you to assign this role to another user, but it must be someone you trust.
 So exercise caution before assigning this WordPress role to someone else.

 Whoever this role is assigned to does exactly the work of an editor: editing posts and publishing posts on the site.
 The editor’s role also includes creating content, deleting posts, moderating comments etc. Additionally, the editor can create categories for posts on the website.

 The power of the editor is limited to creating and managing content on the site.
 Adding a theme, installing plugins or adding another user is beyond their users permission.

 As the name suggests, the author role is solely tasked with the responsibility of creating and publishing their own content.
 If you have a team of writers creating content for your website, this role would fit them best.
 It’s also in their power to upload media files to the website.

 An author lacks the permission to edit and publish content created by others – it’s in the power of the editor to do so.
 Also, he or she lacks the power to create categories for posts.